apache/druid/docs/content/design/realtime.md

 ==============

 <div class="note info">
 NOTE: Realtime nodes are deprecated.
+Please use the <a href="../development/extensions-core/kafka-ingestion.html">Kafka Indexing Service</a> for stream pull use cases instead.
 </div>

 For Real-time Node Configuration, see [Realtime Configuration](../configuration/realtime.html).